Oieswarya/Tile-X/README.md

 **Tips:**
-1. On some clusters, you may need to load specific modules before installing dependencies and and then also while running Maptcha.
+1. On some clusters, you may need to load specific modules before installing dependencies and and then also while running Tile-X.
 2. Ensure that you have the appropriate permissions to execute the job script.

 Tile-X utilizes the following tools: